error311/FileRise/README.md

 ## Quick‑start: Mount via WebDAV

-Once FileRise is running, you can mount it like any other network drive:
+Once FileRise is running, you must enable WebDAV in admin panel to access it.

 ```bash
 # Linux (GVFS/GIO)